delabassee/odl2021-lab/lab6-textblock.md

 ```

-Not only such code is hard to write and hence error-prone, but it is also hard to read, and hence hard to maintain.
+Not only is such code hard to write, and hence error-prone, but it is also hard to read, and hence hard to maintain.

 Thanks to Text Blocks, it is now a lot easier!
 A text block is simply a [String](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html) literal that can span over multiple lines.
 A Text Block is delimited with the new **triple-quote delimiter** (`"""`) instead of the traditional double-quote delimiter (`"`).